smdrager/snippets/powershell/git/useful-commands.md

 ## Remove a branch
 Remove local branch.
 `git branch -d <branch-name>`
-Additionally, if you have changes which have not been merged (and therefore will be lost entirely when you delete), you can use:
+Additionally, if you have commits which have not been merged (and therefore will be lost entirely when you delete), you can use:
 `git branch -D <branch-name>` or
 `git branch -d -f <branch-name>` to force the delete.